Springdale man sentenced for role in Elm Springs wind farm fraud

 Until all the financial debts are paid, Fell is prohibited from opening bank or credit card accounts without prior approval of his probation officer.

 He was allowed to remain free on bond until Oct.
-20, when he is ordered to self-report to prison.
+20, when he is ordered to report to prison.

 Fell agreed to plead guilty and to cooperate with the government.
 He testified against Jody Davis and Phillip Vincent Ridings at their fraud and money laundering trial.